mmarano2k14/deterministic-ai-runtime/docs/ai/testing-strategy.md

 # Testing Strategy

-Status: Documentation split in progress.
+Status: Documentation split in progress / actively validated by a large unit and integration test suite.

 This document describes the testing strategy used to validate the Deterministic AI Runtime.